 Captain Tom believes knowledge is reassuring.
 He has produced an in-depth video series on how a commercial airliner, from flight takeoff to landing.
 The video covers what can and can’t go wrong on a flight, in order to dispel what he refers to as “Hollywood Myths.”
 For example, many people believe that if an airplane’s engines quit, the plane will fall from the sky to a deafening crash.
 However, contrary to popular speculation, the engine does not keep the plane in the air.
 All the engine does is help propel the plane forward.
 Without the engine, the airplane operates as a glider and can go for many miles after the engine shuts down.

-Understand that engine failure is not a concern, as all commercial airlines are equipped with not 1, or 2, or 3, but 4 engines.
-Basically, planes have at least 2 of everything needed: A primary and a backup.
+Understand that engine failure is not a concern, as all commercial airlines are equipped with not four engines.
+Basically, planes have at least two of everything needed: A primary and a backup.
 The real danger in the air is to lose control of your imagination and suffer from the unrealistic threats your brain conjures up as truths.
 The most important factor in getting rid of the fear of flying is learning how to control the imagination.